Admission Qualifications - Academic and Technical StandardsPage Menu

 Academic standards refer to acceptable demonstrations of competency in various disciplines, before admission and after, as judged by faculty members, examinations, and other measurements of performance.

 For detailed information about academic standards, refer to the University Student Handbook.

-A student must possess the following abilities, with or without reasonable accommodation, for completion of the Master of Acupuncture or Master of Oriental Medicine degree program.
+A student must possess the following abilities, with or without reasonable accommodation, for completion of the Master of Acupuncture and Master of Oriental Medicine degree programs, and the Herbal Medicine Certificate Program.
 Accommodation may be deemed unreasonable if it would compromise essential elements of the curriculum or would require a fundamental alteration to the nature of the program, service or activity:

 - Ability to apply acupuncture and accessory techniques, such as cupping, moxibustion and tui na, over the full range of a patient’s body, utilizing appropriate physical positioning in relation to the patient, for periods of up to one hour without interruption.
 Such abilities require standing, leaning, reaching, stooping, kneading, grasping, twisting both body and wrists, and applying pressure with hands.

 - Ability to place acupuncture needles precisely in a patient’s body and manipulate needles within a minute range of motion.

 - Ability to perform clinical techniques and procedures under the direct supervision of instructors, classmates, patients or families of patients, within fixed time limits that reflect the patient flow and delivery of services in a typical clinical environment.